March 16, 2020; revised May 4, June 2, August 10 and August 26, 2020

 - All parties agree to rely solely on the pleadings as filed and served.

-To request that the Court schedule a settlement conference, one party must submit the request form, available on the Superior Court of Justice website, to email@example.com.
+To request that the Court schedule a settlement conference on consent, one party must submit the request form for consent settlement conferences, available on the Superior Court of Justice website, to email@example.com.
 No matter which party or representative completes the form, all parties must agree to the method of hearing indicated on the form.
 The form must be signed by all parties or their representatives in order to be considered.

 Suspension of Counter Service in Small Claims Courts